sngando88/linear-regression-project-tutorial/README.md

 1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
 2. Open the recently created repostiroy on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
-3. Once Gitpod VSCode has finished opening you continue reading `INSTRUCTIONS.md` file.
+3. Once Gitpod VSCode has finished opening you start your project (Read the instructions from the project tutorial 'README.md' file).

 ## 🚛 How to deliver this project

-Once you are finished creating your logistic regression model, make sure to commit your changes, push to your repository and go to 4Geeks.com to upload the repository link.
+Once you are finished creating your linear regression model, make sure to commit your changes, push to your repository and go to 4Geeks.com to upload the repository link.

 ## 📝 Instructions